 Anisha & Joey van Niekerk (Facebook)

-The seven people accused of the torture and murder of married lesbian couple Anisha and Joey van Niekerk in a botched attempt to steal their property, but the mastermind will never face justice.
+Four people have been found guilty of the kidnapping, torture and murder of lesbian couple Anisha and Joey van Niekerk in a botched attempt to steal their property, but the mastermind will never face justice.